sinesy/GitBookLegacy/platform-for-gae.md

 You can use the utils.enqueueAction method from within a "Javascript for GAE" action in order to forward and postpone heavy operations from the main web service to the Task Queue: this design choice is highly recommended, since GAE will interrupt HTTP requests longer than 60 seconds, so in case of complex logic, it would be always a good idea to use queues for managing the real work.

+For an example, see the section below.

 ---

 **Executing public web services on GAE**

 It is strongly recommended to design web services in GAE \(i.e. actions having type "javascript for GAE"\) so that they are asynchronous, that is to say, they should always be coupled to a second "javascript for GAE" action to enqueue the elaboration internally, so that the real elaboration is executed in the queue and the web service can terminate immediately.

 Bear in mind that a single HTTP request never can last for a long time: App Engine interrupt with error an HTTP request every time it lasts more than 60 seconds.